Welcome to the KIDS Family

 - Parent of a Alumni

 Parents who are new to the KFW program, you are in for a real treat.
-There is nothing better than seeing your son/daughter perform at the level of the KIDS in front of thousands all summer.
+There is nothing better than seeing your son/daughter perform at the level of KFW in front of thousands all summer.
 You will become their biggest fans.

 We like to have at least one parent at each performance.
 We call this parent a "TOUR PARENT".
-It is a great opportunity to observe what these KIDS do each and every day.
+Of course we ask you social distance from the group this summer, although having you available for emergencies is a safety net for the tour.
+It is a great opportunity to observe what these performers do each and every day.
 The Tour Parent responsibilities include arriving at the performance site the same time as the bus, having a car available for any emergency runs and for possible help that the tour staff might need at any given time.
 Setting up the promotional table and being available to sell items before the show, intermission and at the end.
 This last duty can be a shared responsibility between parents attending the said performance.
-When the Executive Director is present, he/she will take care of the promotional table.
+When the Directors are present, he/she will take care of the promotional table.

 Some of the ways you can get involved are: